polarizing/kmeans/README.md

 To use with *js-ml-workshop*, replace **kmeans.js** in /js-ml-workshop/002_kmeans , then run ```mocha kmeans_specs.js```

-The digit and character recognition in the test specs should work!
+Note that *js-ml-workshop* requires node v4.0.
 You can also use this library standalone by invoking the API methods listed below.

 ## API
 To start an instance of k-means: